magnetilo/zosimolab/README.md

 * **ChatGPT API with file upload**: Another approach evaluated, but less suited for this particular problem.

 ### Specials:
-Similar approaches can convert a wide range of real world data and documents into a structured form, and thereby unlock great potential for a variety of new data analysis and processing use cases.
+Similar approaches can be used to convert a wide range of real world data and documents into a structured form, and thereby unlock great potential for a variety of new data analysis and processing use cases.

 ### Technology:
 Python, LlamaParse, openai APIs, MLflow, difflib